April 20, 2021

 Ted Passon, Yoni Brook, and Nicole Salazar

-Tuesdays at 9/8c.
+Binge now on the PBS Video app.
 The eight-part epic, inside look at the tumultuous first term of Philadelphia's unapologetic District Attorney.

 EXPLORE THE FILM